 We further validate each graph component.
 Since the logic graph structure is significant to logical reasoning, we carefully modify the components of the logic graph and observe the performances.
 The results are shown in Table~\ref{tab:ablation_2}.

 We first vary the graph representation.
 The node embeddings in DAGNs are initialized with the EDU embeddings merged from the contextual token embeddings.
 We modify the pre-trained and merged EDU features with randomly initialized embeddings.
 The development set accuracy drops to 60.60\% and the test set to 56.40\%.
 It is worth noting that the accuracy in the HARD subset falls from 44.64\% to 40.71\%.
-It is a significant descent and demonstrates that the node features initialized from contextual embeddings are beneficial to the logic graph reasoning.
+It is a significant descent and demonstrates that the node features initialized from contextual embeddings are beneficial to logic graph reasoning.

 We then vary the graph structure by modifying the edges and the nodes.
-We make two changes to the edges: (1) modifying the edge linking (2) modifying the edge type.
-For edge linking, we first ignore discourse relations and connect every pair of nodes, turning the graph fully connected.
+We make two changes to the edges: (1) modifying the edge linking and (2) modifying the edge type.
+For edge linking, {we first add variable edges within the context nodes and the candidate nodes (homogeneous variable edges), respectively.
+The performances drop to 63.60\% on the development set, and 59.30\% / 77.73\% / 44.82\% on the test / test-EASY / test-HARD sets, respectively.
+The results indicate that the homogeneous variable edges are redundant to the logic graphs.
+A possible reason is that the discourse connective edges within the context nodes and the candidate nodes are dense to some extent, so the homogeneous variable edges do not provide further information for the node feature update. } {Then, }we ignore discourse relations and connect every pair of nodes, turning the graph fully connected.
 The resulting development accuracy drops to 63.00\%, and test accuracy drops to 56.10\%.
-We remove all the edges from the logic graphs and randomly assign edges among the nodes with a Bernoulli distribution.
-The development set accuracy drops to 61.00\%, and the test set precision to 55.90\%.
-The performances indicate that the fully-connected edge linking has redundant connections, while the random edge linking misses some linkings with helpful information.
+Moreover, we remove all the edges from the logic graphs and randomly assign edges among the nodes with a Bernoulli distribution.
+The development set accuracy drops to 61.00\%, and the test set the precision to 55.90\%.
+The performances indicate that the fully-connected edge linking has unnecessary connections, while the random edge linking misses some linkings with helpful information.
 It reveals that in the logic graph we built, edges link EDUs in reasonable manners.

 For uncovering the contribution of edge types, instead of the differentiation of explicit discourse relations and implicit ones, all edges are regarded as a single type.
 With a single edge type, the model reaches 62.80\% on the development set and 57.70\% on the test set, which is 4.6\% and 1.8\% inferior to the entire model.
 Therefore the two discourse-related edge types provide some helpful information to the model.